What is a pre-emergent herbicide?

 - 10 WAT, only Dimension®, S-metolachlor, and Specticle® had shorter roots;

-- The conclusion was that Specticle®, Dimension®, and S-metolachlor are not safe on newly established hybrid couchgrass and should be avoided during establishment.
+- The conclusion was that Specticle®, Dimension®, and S-metolachlor aren’t safe on new couchgrass, and you should avoid their use during establishment.

 FAQ